rl-institut/open_plan/docs/tool_interface.rst

 Tool interface description
 **************************

-The tool should enable its users to simulate a local energy system model with sector-coupling (like an industry park or a neighbourhood) and operate optimizations with constrains on it for planning purposes (not thought for operation).
+The tool should enable its users to model a local energy system (like an industry park or a district) with the possibility to include sector-coupling.
+This web-based tool is thought for planning purposes and not operation.
+It should allow the user to optimize the energy system model subject to equality constraints.

 The optimization is taken care of in the backend with the `oemof <https://oemof.org/>`_ framework.
 The role of the interface is thus to gather the necessary input parameters and to provide a vizualization of the outputs.